Deciding between a franchise and an independent business

 If you don’t feel comfortable finding the right franchise by yourself, look into a franchise broker.
 Typically, these brokers can be found on the internet or in magazines.
 The broker will review the amount of money you seek to invest and guide you in the right direction.
 Brokers can also help you fill out the necessary paperwork.

 If you’re not comfortable finding a franchise by yourself, consider a franchise broker.

 Once you have selected the industry and informed yourself of the franchising options out there, think about the demand for the products your desired franchise provides.
 Is the product or service a fad or a seasonal thing?
 Does the service encourage customers to return or is it a one-time product?
 If the general demand for the product is low, the investment may not be a good idea.

-Also consider the level of competition that you would face at the national and local level.
+Also, consider the level of competition that you would face at the national and local levels.
 Are there other similar companies in the area?
 How successful or well-known are they?
 If the market for the product or service is oversaturated, again, the investment may not pay off in your benefit.

 Unfortunately, franchises don’t always succeed.
 Consider the implications on your part if the franchise goes under and the franchisor decides to stop franchising?
 Would you be capable of running the business solo?